Causes: Water vapour and clouds (H2O)

 Stratocumulus clouds act as sunshades

-“Stratocumulus clouds cover 20% of the low-latitude oceans and are especially prevalent in the subtropics.
-They cool the Earth by shading large portions of its surface from sunlight.
-However, as their dynamical scales are too small to be resolvable in global climate models, predictions of their response to greenhouse warming have remained uncertain.
-Here we report how stratocumulus decks respond to greenhouse warming in large-eddy simulations that explicitly resolve cloud dynamics in a representative subtropical region.
 In the simulations, stratocumulus decks become unstable and break up into scattered clouds when CO2 levels rise above 1,200 ppm.
 In addition to the warming from rising CO2 levels, this instability triggers a surface warming of about 8 K globally and 10 K in the subtropics.
 Once the stratocumulus decks have broken up, they only re-form once CO2 concentrations drop substantially below the level at which the instability first occurred.
 Climate transitions that arise from this instability may have contributed importantly to hothouse climates and abrupt climate changes in the geological past.
-Such transitions to a much warmer climate may also occur in the future if CO2 levels continue to rise.” – Shneider et al, Nature
+Such transitions to a much warmer climate may also occur in the future if CO2 levels continue to rise.” – Shneider et al, Nature 2019

 Other clouds act as blankets

-Stratus and stratocumulus are only a few of the many types of clouds.
-Some clouds act as blankets, preventing heat from escaping into the atmosphere.
+Some types of clouds act as blankets, preventing heat from escaping into the atmosphere.
 This is why going outside in the evening when the sky is cloudy, is warmer than cloud-free nights.
 But as the climate warms, clouds that once carried ice, instead carry water.
-This may turn clouds that once reflected the sun’s heat into clouds that act as blankets.
+This may turn clouds that once reflected the sun’s heat into clouds that act as blankets, keeping the heat from escaping.

 “As the climate warms, cloud ice is gradually being replaced with water – a change that has an overall cooling effect.
 But what happens when there is no cloud ice left?
-Our climate model simulations suggest that we then reach a state where warming accelerates.” – Carlsen et al.
+Our climate model simulations suggest that we then reach a state where warming accelerates.” – Carlsen et al 2020.

 “Experts are concerned that efforts to change aviation engine design to reduce CO2 emissions could actually create more contrails and raise daily temperatures even more.” – Fred Pierce, Yale360